 - Content Delivery Network (CDN) - matters for image delivery, cache policy, and lowering the cost of repeated downloads.

-- Frontend system design case: Design Instagram Feed - gives a practical example of render budgets, media loading, and virtualization.
+- Frontend system design case: Design Instagram Feed - gives a practical example of rendering budgets, media loading, and virtualization.

 - Vite: The Documentary - adds the tooling perspective: local feedback speed also influences performance culture.